I. Description of Works

 V.2 Storage, Handling and Transportation

 Handling and transportation of piping materials shall be done with utmost care to avoid any damage.
 The quality level of the materials should be maintained from delivery to the finished project.
 Damages of the surfaces (scratches, marks, etc.) have to be avoided.
 The storage has to be free from waste such as stones, screws, nails, etc.

 All materials intended for installation shall be stored on suitable supports (timber, sandbags, pallets, etc.).
 No material shall be stored directly on the bare ground.
-Pipes have to be stored flat and without bending stress, if possible in a wooden frame.
-All open ends of the HDPE pipes & fittings shall be protected by end caps or covered to avoid dust and dirt collection inside the pipes.
+HDPE pipes have to be stored flat and without bending stress, if possible in a wooden frame.
+All open ends of the HDPE pipes & pipe fittings shall be protected by end caps or covered to avoid dust and dirt collection inside the pipes.

-Lifting tools (belts, shackles, chain blocks, etc.) for HDPE pipes and fittings shall be used in accordance with good engineering practice to lift with safety and great care and shall be inspected prior to work commencement.
+Lifting tools (belts, shackles, chain blocks, etc.) for HDPE pipes shall be used in accordance with good engineering practice to lift with safety and great care and shall be inspected prior to work commencement.